High-Protein Banana Bread

 Wet ingredients

 • Ripe bananas: The riper, the better!
 Adds natural sweetness and moisture.
+If you have more leftover bananas, try making this frozen pb & j chocolate banana bark.

 • Cottage cheese & Greek yogurt: This is where a big chunk of the protein comes from while keeping the bread soft.
 Blend the cottage cheese for a smoother texture if preferred.